Pattern Of Democratic Clean-up On Aisle Republican Deficit Continues

-Category: World Politics Hits: 2From Roll Call: Surging tax revenues as the U.S. economy rebounded from the coronavirus-driven downturn helped reduce the budget deficit for the fiscal year that ended Sept.
+Category: World Politics Hits: 7From Roll Call: Surging tax revenues as the U.S. economy rebounded from the coronavirus-driven downturn helped reduce the budget deficit for the fiscal year that ended Sept.
 30, the Treasury Department and White House budget office announced Friday.
 The fiscal 2021 deficit clocked in at a still-massive $2.8 trillion, although that’s down $360 billion from the previous year’s shortfall and it’s $897 billion less than the Biden administration predicted in February.
 As Steve Benen pointed out, this is what we have come to expect under a Democratic presidency, even as Republicans posture as deficit hawks: It starts with a Republican presidential candidate denouncing the deficit and vowing to balance the budget if elected.
 That Republican then takes office, abandons interest in the issue, and expresses indifference when the deficit becomes vastly larger.
 Then a Democrat takes office, at which point GOP lawmakers who didn't care at all about the deficit suddenly decide it's a critical issue that the new center-left president must immediately prioritize.

 Read more https://crooksandliars.com/2021/10/deficit-has-shrunk-billions-under-biden